beingshivam/beingshivam.github.io/IPL_EDA.md

 ### Conclusion

 This notebook shows Exploratory Data Analysis of IPL dataset.
-There is lot more to explore in this dataset as which venue(stadium) had most number of wins, which city has most number of wins etc. I'll be doing more analysis and will upload it on github.
+There is lot more to explore in this dataset when one deep dives as which venue(stadium) had most number of wins, which city has most number of wins etc.